-We infuse technology throughout the learning environment, beginning in our Preschool and throughout the Primary, Middle and Upper School years, to emphasize technology as an essential interdisciplinary academic tool for learning and building community.
+We infuse technology throughout the learning environment, beginning in our Preschool and up through the Primary, Middle and Upper School years, to emphasize technology as an essential interdisciplinary academic tool for learning and building community.
 Every Middle School and Upper School student is equipped with a laptop.
-Interactive whiteboards, 3-D printers and a comprehensive computer science program — including word processing, programming and robotics — prepare our students to be nimble, adaptable citizens.
+The Innovation and STEM labs provide space for our computer science and robotics programs to prepare our students to be nimble, adaptable leaders and engineers.

-Our multipronged Global Program emphasizing leadership, multicultural competency, language skills and global service truly sets Kent Place apart from our peers.
-A rigorous Global Education curriculum — including world geography and cultures, multiple foreign languages, Hispanic and Francophone literature and a Cultural Leadership Seminar — is joined by travel, global partnerships and community service to give our students hands-on, real-time experience living, learning and leading in an increasingly interconnected world.
+Our multipronged Global Program, emphasizing leadership, multicultural competency, language proficiency, and global service, truly sets Kent Place apart from our peers.
+A rigorous Global Education curriculum — including world geography and cultures, multiple foreign languages, and Hispanic and Francophone literature — is joined by travel, global partnerships, exchanges, and community service to give our students hands-on, real-time experience living, learning, and leading in an increasingly interconnected world.

 DON’T THINK YOU’RE GOING TO GET A LABEL.